310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island_v2.md

 {% endbubble %}

 {% bubble Tetora yare %}
-He’s talking to <em>you</em>, Morisawa-senpai.
+They’re talking to <em>you</em>, Morisawa-senpai.
 Jeez, you’re always acting like a li’l kid wherever we go, runnin’ about as soon as you can.
 {% endbubble %}

 {% bubble Chiaki surprised0 %}